vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 commands, and format repeat behavior.
 The full build is warning-free and all 20 CTest targets pass.

+### Keep live and saved track positions in one value

+The executor and synchronized-loop checkpoints now use the same TrackPosition: command index, pending time, tick callback source, and delayed-command state.
+Saving and restoring copies that value directly, removing a second field list and manual synchronization.
+Section changes reset the position as a whole;
+format state, call/repeat state, and the advancing clock retain their existing boundary rules.

+This removes eight production lines.
+A temporary before/after comparison matches 3,456 scenarios spanning checkpoint offsets, waits, delayed commands, tick callbacks, and loop counts (trace digest 76111302ff6e9327).
+Existing section and HOSA loop tests pass.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,